Mongol Conquest 1200-1300

 Genghis's coffin was carried slowly back to his birthplace at Burkhan Kaldun and he was buried in a small unmarked grave.
 It is said that anyone unlucky enough to see the cortege was instantly killed in order to keep the death secret from the many rival successors.
 It was some years later that his grave was acknowledged with a sacrifice of horses and virgin girls.
 History records him as the epitome of merciless butchery but he was certainly a more complicated person living to his own moral standards where loyalty, truth and fairness held high esteem.

 Genghis's heirs 1227-37

-After a brief lull in hostilities Genghis's son Ogedei ➚ was enthroned as Khagan in 1229 and the conquests began afresh.
+After a brief lull in hostilities, Genghis's son Ogedei ➚ (Ogodei) was enthroned as Khagan in 1229 and the conquests began afresh.
 In 1230 Ogedei resumed the attack on Jin forces in present day Shanxi province.
 With assistance from Southern Song dynasty forces the remnant Jin forces centered at Kaifeng were besieged in 1232.
 Ogedei then left the final conquest to his generals which was completed 1234. Ögedei relaxed the harshest of Genghiz's laws; so when Kaifeng fell in 1233 the lives of the millions of inhabitants were spared.